 Yeah.
 I know.
 I was planning on dealing with that beast at least several months after the baby.
 But I walked into Libby’s room to get her up last Friday and that girl had her diaper off and her sisters panties in hand.
 She asked me to use the potty, and then she proceeded to go.

 I had some trauma from my maiden voyage potty training experience, but I learned a major lesson from that: You don’t do it unless it’s the kid’s idea.
-(Or at least they seem pretty pumped about the idea of being presented with a fruit snack each time they pee on the toilet.)
 There IS no other way.
 Once you have that, about any method will work.
 In this case, it was Libby’s idea, so I felt like I needed to carpe diem.